Helsingin Jalkapalloklubi: 20th century

+1998–1999: First Champions League appearance

-The 1998–99 season saw HJK become the first and, to date, only Finnish club to play in the group stage of the UEFA Champions League after defeating Metz in the second qualifying round.
+The 1998–99 season saw HJK become the first and, to date, only Finnish club to play in the group stage of the UEFA Champions League, after defeating Metz in the second qualifying round.
 The club also managed a respectable five points in their group, defeating Benfica at home and earning draws at home to 1.
 FC Kaiserslautern and away to Benfica.
 They lost to PSV twice and to Kaiserslautern away.

+2000–2018: First Europa League appearance

 The club's current home stadium, the Bolt Arena, was opened in 2000.
-The 20th championship title was won in 2002 and in 2008, the club won its tenth Finnish Cup title.
+The 20th championship title was won in 2002, and in 2008 the club won its tenth Finnish Cup title.
 The 2009 season was the start of a championship run that resulted in six titles in a row from 2009 to 2014.

 In 2014, HJK became the first Finnish club to play in the UEFA Europa League group stage after defeating Rapid Wien in the play-off round.
 HJK, with wins over Torino and Copenhagen at home, finished third in their group with six points.

 HJK made several acquisitions during the winter of 2015, including Córdoba forward Mike Havenaar, J-league playmaker Atomu Tanaka and Birmingham City holding midfielder Guy Moussi.
 With the new signings on their side, HJK began the season on a high by winning the league cup, a feat they had not accomplished since 1998.
 HJK also played its first local derby against HIFK since April 1972, drawing 1–1.
 However, HJK could not replicate the league success they had enjoyed for the last six seasons, finishing the 2015 season in third place, behind champions SJK and runners-up RoPS.

 During the 2017 campaign the club lost only three games, which resulted in a domestic double.

+HJK won the 2018 Veikkausliiga, 16 points clear at the top.